 A Bit of an Unusual Subject #3: ITT

-However, methods were never taught; only materials and deadlines were specified.
-We learned that inventing methods is what drives the evolution of civilization (technology).
+However, the method was never taught until the very end; only the materials and deadline were specified.
+We were taught that inventing the method itself is what leads to the evolution of civilization (technology).

 A Bit of an Unusual Subject #4: Banking

-This was a ninth-grade class, so I only saw the syllabus before transferring schools and never actually experienced it.
+This was a 9th-grade class, so I only saw the syllabus before transferring schools and never actually experienced it.

 This class teaches everything about banking: how to open an account, different account types, interest, fixed deposits, money management, and more.
 It's incredibly practical.

-Including children's bank accounts, quite a few students this age already have bank accounts.
-But parents rarely teach them complex investment strategies.
+Including kids' bank accounts, quite a few students this age already have bank accounts.
+But parents rarely teach them complex money management.
 Yet, naturally, they want to grow their money.
 This class helps middle schoolers take a step closer to adulthood.

 A Bit of an Unusual Subject #5: Wood Work

 This class spans several years of junior and senior high school.
 Students learn woodworking.
-It might share the atmosphere of Japan's "Technology" in Home Economics, but it deals exclusively with wood.
+It might share the atmosphere of Japan's "Technology" in home economics, but it focuses solely on wood.
 According to the teacher, taking this class is incredibly useful, enabling students to handle DIY projects like repairing doors, floors, or furniture at home.

 In practice, students design and build increasingly complex items like clocks, birdhouses, and chairs from wooden planks.
 There are no templates or blueprints, of course.
 You think of what you want, sketch it out, and then bring it to life in wood.